1838 Mormon War: Mormon attacks

-Battle of Crooked River
+Battle of Crooked River and Mormon Extermination order

 Fearing attack, many citizens of Ray County moved their wives and children across the Missouri River for safety.
-A Militia under the command of Samuel Bogart was authorized by General Atchison to patrol the no-man's land between Ray and Caldwell Counties known as "Bunkham's Strip" – an unincorporated territory 6 mi east to west and 1 mi north to south.
-Instead of staying in the strip, Bogart passed into southern Caldwell County and began to disarm Mormons.
-Rumor reached Far West that a Militia unit from Ray County had taken Mormons prisoner and an armed party was quickly assembled to rescue these prisoners and push the Militia out of the county.
+A militia under the command of Samuel Bogart was authorized by General Atchison to patrol the no-man's land between Ray and Caldwell Counties known as "Bunkham's Strip" – a territory 6 mi east to west and 1 mi north to south.
+Instead of staying in the strip, Bogart crossed into Caldwell County and began to disarm Mormons, reportedly threatening to attack Far West.
+When rumors reached Far West that a mob had taken Mormons prisoner and were threatening to execute them, an armed party was quickly assembled to rescue these prisoners and drive the mob out of the county.

-When the Mormons arrived on the scene, the State Militia unit was camped along Crooked River in the Bunkham's Strip just south of Caldwell County.
-The Mormons divided into three columns led by David W. Patten, Charles C. Rich, and James Durphee.
-The Missouri Militia had the advantage of position and fired, but the Mormons continued to advance.
-The Militia broke ranks and fled across the river.
-Although Mormons won the battle, they took heavier casualties than the Militia, only one of whom, Moses Rowland, was killed.
+When the Mormons arrived on the scene, the militia was camped along Crooked River in the Bunkham's Strip just south of Caldwell County.
+After a militia sentry shot at the crowd, the Mormons divided into three columns led by David W. Patten, Charles C. Rich, and James Durphee.
+The militia broke ranks and fled across the river.
+Although Mormons won the battle, they took heavier casualties than the militia, only one of whom, Moses Rowland, was killed.
 On the Mormon side, Gideon Carter was killed in the battle and nine other Mormons were wounded, including Patten, who soon after died from his wounds.
 According to one Mormon witness, the deaths "threw a gloom over the whole place".